Are you sure?

 Can you lift 50lbs comfortably?

 Are you interested in landscape design?
-Do consider yourself to be creative?
+Do you consider yourself to be creative?

 Are you reliable, a self-starter and able to work with minimal supervision?